Sleep Research Society

+The Sleep Research Society (SRS) is a professional organization dedicated to advancing scientific investigation into sleep and circadian rhythms.
+The SRS fosters research, research training, and supports an array of professional development programs, webinars, conferences, and advocacy.
+The society promotes public health and safety by highlighting the application of scientific advances to real-world medical and national policy solutions.
+Members includes researchers, clinicians, and students worldwide collaborating to understand sleep disorders and optimization.

 Organization

 The organization traces its roots to a meeting in 1961 of sleep researchers in Chicago, IL.
 The group adopted an official name, the Association for the Psychophysiological Study of Sleep (APSS), in 1964.
-The name was changed to the Sleep Research Society in 1982.
+The name was changed to the Sleep Research Society (SRS) in 1982.
 The acronym APSS is still in use today to refer to the Associated Professional Sleep Societies, which is a partnership between the SRS and the American Academy of Sleep Medicine (AASM).
 The society currently has over 1,200 members who are members of one of four sections: Basic Sleep, Circadian Rhythms, Sleep and Behavior, and Sleep Disorders.
-Leadership of the society is provided by a 12-member board of directors and standing committees.
+Leadership of the society is provided by an elected 12-member board of directors and standing committees.
+In order to foster programmatic continuity and momentum, the terms of SRS presidents was changed from one to two years in 2014.

+The SRS participates in the World Sleep Society and currently holds a seat on its Governing Council.

+The SRS is also a founding member of the Coalition for Permanent Standard Time (CpST).

 Foundation

 The Sleep Research Society Foundation (SRSF) was founded in 2005.
-This foundation provides funding for pilot grants to sleep researchers.
-The J. Christian Gillin, M.D.
-Research Grant provides funding to junior faculty while the Elliott D. Weitzman, M.D.
-Research Grant provides funding to novel and innovated research.
+Foundation awards grants supporting Career Development, Small Research, and Mentored Collaborations.
+Scholarships are offered to help SRS trainee members travel to the annual SRS meetings and attend workshops on career development and grantsmanship.
+The First Time Attendee program helps non-member trainees attend the annual SLEEP meeting by covering membership and registration.